 Per serving: Calories 185, Total Fat 7 g, Carbohydrates 28 g, Protein 2 g.

-Save Enjoy each silly, bold treat and have fun inventing new monster designs with every batch.
+Enjoy each silly, bold treat and have fun inventing new monster designs with every batch.

 Recipe Guide